Psychological Counselor

 • Advanced clinical counseling skills, case conceptualization and case presentation skills, risk assessment skills, clinical writing skills.

-• We are only accepting fully licensed staff (LP, LMHCLICSW), OR Licensed Mental Health Counselor Associates (LMHCA) with full licensure expected within 3 years of the hire date.
+• We are accepting candidates who are or will be independently licensed (LP, LMHCLICSW,LMFT) in Washington State by start date.
+OR Licensed Mental Health Counselor Associates (LMHCA) with full licensure expected within 3 years of the hire date.
+Other Associates may be considered based on current supervisory staffing levels and candidate’s remaining supervision hour requirements (please specify supervision hours/supervisor in your application).
+Associate License required by start date.

 • A minimum of one-year supervised practicum/internship experience.